angular/angular/modules/angular2/docs/migration/kebab-case.md

-Angular2 templates are now case sensitive.
+Angular2 templates are now case-sensitive and use camelCase in many places where dash-case was previously used ([design doc] (https://docs.google.com/document/d/1UMxTIUBTIUZNfOqwMhkLg0ANFSBtLIK9JsIu77EZaBA/edit?ts=564f7dd4)).

 ## Overview